harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 Suppose your organization publishes container images with a `latest` tag as well as two-dot versions such as:  `3.0.0` , `3.17`, `3.17.3`, `3.18.0`, `3.18.2`, ...

-With this cadence, you can create a RegEx baseline that updates whenever you create a new image with a matching tag.
-If you scan a new image target, `jdoe/myimage`, with the following tags, the baseline gets updated as follows:
+To support proper functioning of STO with this workflow, you can set a RegEx baseline that updates whenever you scan a new image with a matching tag.
+If you scan a new image target with the following tags, the baseline gets updated as follows:

 <table>